redhat-developer/devspaces-chectl/README.md

   -d, --directory=directory                Directory to store logs into -h, --help                               show CLI help

-  -n, --chenamespace=chenamespace          [default: workspaces] Kubernetes namespace where CodeReady Workspaces server
+  -n, --namespace=namespace                (required) The namespace where workspace is located.
+Can be found in
-                                           is supposed to be deployed
+                                           workspace configuration 'attributes.infrastructureNamespace' field.

-  -w, --workspace=workspace                Target workspace.
-Can be omitted if only one Workspace is running
+  -w, --workspace=workspace                (required) Target workspace id.
+Can be found in workspace configuration 'id'

-  --follow                                 Follow workspace creation logs
+                                           field.

   --listr-renderer=default|silent|verbose  [default: default] Listr renderer
 ```